dfinity/ic-js/README.md

 A library for interfacing with the Internet Computer's Network Nervous System.

-This library is still in active development, and not all the features are available.
+This library is still in active development, and new features will incrementally be available.

 * [x] Ledger Canister
   * [x] `accountBalance`